KM192/microbit_catch_the_dots/README.md

 If you want to update the program, visit https://makecode.microbit.org/# and choose Projects > Import File (hex)

-JavaScipt version is a represenation of visual coded algoritm in blocks via online editor: https://makecode.microbit.org/#
+JavaScipt version is a represenation of visual coded algorithm using blocks via online editor: https://makecode.microbit.org/#

 In editor you can also test the code by using online microbit emulator.

+Read more about microbit here: https://microbit.org/guide/

-The game should be intuitive, so have fun :)
+The game should be intuitive, so have fun :) and give me a feedback

 KM192